EduArt-Robotik/edu_lib_sensorring/doc/pages/04_dev_doc.md

-# Developer documentation
+# Developer Documentation

 ## State machine

 Part of the Sensorring library is a state machine that handles the timing of all actions.
-It is implemented in the class [MeasurementManager](../include/sensorring/MeasurementManager.hpp) class.
+It is implemented in the class [MeasurementManager](https://github.com/EduArt-Robotik/edu_lib_sensorring/blob/master/src/MeasurementManager.cpp) class.
 The class either runs an internal thread that processes the state machine or the state machine is run in an external process with repeated calls of the `measureSome()` method.
 The internal thread processes the state machine at a hard coded frequency of 2000 Hz.

 The state machine starts with an initialization part that is executed once and then enters a loop.
 Measurements are repeatedly requested in the loop and processed as they are received.